awslabs/ec2-spot-labs/workshops/running-amazon-ec2-workloads-at-scale/README.md

 Amazon EC2 Auto Scaling has support for multiple instance types.
 You can run On-Demand or Spot Instances inside an Amazon EC2 Auto Scaling group, including those inside your virtual private cloud (VPC).

-[UPDATE] This workshop is designed to get you familiar with EC2 Spot Instances by learning how to deploy a simple web app on an EC2 Spot Fleet behind an Elastic Load Balanacing Application Load Balancer and enable automatic scaling to allow it to handle peak demand, as well as handle Spot Instance interruptions. [/UPDATE]
+[UPDATE] This workshop is designed to get you familiar with...[/UPDATE]

 ## Requirements, notes, and legal
 1. To complete this workshop, have access to an AWS account with administrative permissions.
 An IAM user with administrator access (_arn:aws:iam::aws:policy/AdministratorAccess_) will do nicely.